 In order to produce the podcast and keep content up free for you, I work with partners so this post may contain affiliate links.
 Please read my full disclosure for more info.

 Want your big day to be memorable, but you’re limited on funds?
 Learn how you can plan your dream wedding (without breaking your budget)!

-Weddings are a celebration, but for some couples, it can be a financial weight.
-Did you know the average wedding in the United States costs over $35,000?
+Weddings are a celebration, but for some couples, it can be a financial burden.
+Did you know the average wedding in the United States costs over $35,000?!